LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 Configure the **Next Action** for each of these rules based on the direction in which the conversation should flow in each case.

 <img style="width:600px" src="img/ConvoBuilder/knowledge_ai_flow3.png">

+If you delete the **Match Not Found** rule, then when a search is performed and no answer is found, the fallback message is sent ("Sorry, I could not find anything for that.").
+However, if you've configured the **Message when results not found** setting in the interaction, then that message is sent instead.

 ### Agent Transfer interactions